 Revise several times, getting feedback after each new draft.

 Essays must be typed (double-spaced) using a twelve-point font.
-The title page should include the author’s name and contact information, but the text of the paper should be suitable for blind review.
+The title page should include the author’s name and contact information, but the text of the paper should be suitable for blind review (do not put your name in a header or footer).
 Essays must not exceed 1,500 words (a word count should be included on the title page; references and citations should not be included in the word count).

-Essays should be submitted in electronic form as an attachment to email, which should be sent to this address: firstname.lastname@example.org .
+Essays should be submitted in electronic form (word document) as an attachment to email, which should be sent to this address: firstname.lastname@example.org .
 Early submissions are welcome.

 The deadline for submissions is 4:30 p.m.
 Monday April 11, 2016.

 Winners will be notified by Friday April 22, 2016.